Cactus Tour

 The Cactus Tour is an unofficial developmental golf tour, or mini-tour, for women golfers which operates in the American Southwest.
 It bills itself as "The Tour for Women Golf Professionals in the Western United States!".
 Golfweek termed it " an Arizona-based mini-tour for up-and-coming women’s professionals."
+The Cactus Tour made news in 2020 as one of the few professional sports leagues to operate without interruption during the COVID-19 pandemic.

 Description

 It has lower entry requirements, and lower prizes, than the LPGA Tour, the U.S.-based professional women's golf tour, and the Epson Tour, formerly the "Futures Tour" and then the "Symetra Tour", which in 1999 became the official development tour for the LPGA.
 There are no connections like the automatic qualifying for the LPGA Tour by those finishing high on the Epson Tour's money list for a season.

 Tour membership is open to professional and amateur women golfers.
 Minimum age for participation is 12, lower than the age 17 requirement for the Epson Tour.

 The tour is operated by Mike Brown.
 Around 2010, Brown "purchased the rights to the Cactus Tour and [around 2019 was] staging about 30 events a year at desert locales in Arizona, California and Nevada."

 In 2022, the entry fees are $595 for pros and $295 for amateurs (with discount taken at checkout).

 In 2019, prize purses ranged from a high $28,515 purse and a first prize of $4,000, down to the lowest purse of $2,700 with first prize $1,800.
 In 2020, purses were "decidedly mini—usually $2,000 to $3,000 to the winner of a 54-hole tournament, with about half the players in pro field getting at least their $577 entry fee back."

 The Outlaw Tour, also in the Phoenix area, is the equivalent tour for men golfers.